fohfuu/fohfuu.github.io/illuminaughti-exposed-transcript.md

 # transcript of "illuminaughti exposed"
 version 0.9

+### Notes

+Based on the YouTube transcript, as it wasn't readable as a text document, and contained several errors (such as misheard words).
-Note: Quotes describe what was displayed on screen.
+Quotes describe what was displayed on screen.
 Italicised quotes are used for in-video captions._

 ### Introduction